gillesdami/QuestPortal/README.md

 ## dev notes

-Ensure no metrics (GLEAN) or bug report is sent to moz.
+Ensure no bug report is sent to moz.
 Todo later clean unused views and constants, fix VrApi_Types.h, test docker, write a proper readme, ease permissions on ressource://, update images/logos.

 ## how to